In A/B testing, there are two main ways of interpreting test results: Frequentist vs Bayesian.

-The Frequentist approach is perhaps more familiar to you, since it’s more frequently used by A/B testing software (pardon the pun), and also often makes an appearance in college level stats classes.
+The Frequentist approach is perhaps more familiar to you since it’s more frequently used by A/B testing software (pardon the pun).
+This method also makes an appearance in college-level stats classes.

 This approach is designed to make a decision about a unique experiment.

-With the Frequentist approach, you start with the hypothesis that there is no difference between test version A and B. At the end of your experiment, you’ll end up with something called a pValue (probability value).
+With the Frequentist approach, you start with the hypothesis that there is no difference between test versions A and B. And at the end of your experiment, you’ll end up with something called a P-Value (probability value).

-The smaller the pValue, the higher is the chance that there is in fact a difference, and also that your hypothesis is wrong.
+The smaller the P-Value, the higher the chance that there is, in fact, a difference, and also that your hypothesis is wrong.

 - Frequentist models are available in any statistic library for any programming language.